azurebigcompute/BigComputeLabs/CycleCloud-vFXT-EDA/README.md

 * Create files, perform I/O tests on the vFXT datacache.
 * Add an EDA toolkit to the cluster and run batch HPC jobs.

+_Make sure you have access to the private repo for this lab. https://github.com/azure/cyclecloud-vFXT_

 # Lab Content

 This lab relies heavily on a bash environment and will be assuming availability of the `az` cli either in Cloud.Shell or another bash environment.